Total-Recon: Deformable Scene Reconstruction for Embodied View Synthesis: Experiments

 \ourmethod{} qualitatively and quantitatively outperforms all of the baselines.
 As shown in Figure \ref{fig:stereoview}, \ourmethod{} successfully reconstructs the entire scene, whereas the baselines are only able to reconstruct the rigid background at best.
-As shown in Table \ref{table:nvs_comparisons_entireimg}, \ourmethod{} also significantly outperforms all baselines regarding LPIPS and the RMS depth error.
-We attribute this huge gap to the baselines' inability to reconstruct the moving deformable objects.
+As shown in Table \ref{table:nvs_comparisons_entireimg}, \ourmethod{} significantly outperforms all baselines in terms of LPIPS and the average accuracy at 0.1m (Acc@0.1m).
+We attribute this huge gap to the baselines' inability to reconstruct highly dynamic objects.
 We provide more details regarding the baselines and additional visualizations in Appendix \ref{sec:baseline_setup}.